Family Reunion Visa – VIPER

 - Either photocopy the receipt or write down the application number (protocolo número) and keep in a safe place (can be used to check at which stage of processing your application is at; see Processing Time

-- EITHER post the duly completed and signed receipt to the Embassy of Brazil together with the required documentation (below) OR hand in the form in person to the Embassy during Consular opening hours, together with required ORIGINAL documentation (below).
+- Hand in the form in person to the Embassy during Consular opening hours, together with required documentation.

 To see the visa fee, please consult the Table of Consular Fees.